 There are various contract works templates other than JCT.
-If you are using a non-JCT template, please forward a copy of the insurance element of insurance implications.
+If you are using a non-JCT template, please forward a copy of the insurance element of the contract to us, so we can comment on any insurance implications.

 The type of building contract you have entered into will determine whether the Church Council is responsible for the insurance.
 If you are responsible for the insurance, we can provide you with a quote to cover the contract works and site materials.